-Diversity in the 2018 financial year
+Diversity in the 2019 financial year

-For the 2018 financial year, the Board and the Executive Team have affirmed their support for diversity as a core priority, and are committed to the measurable objectives outlined above.
+For the 2019 financial year, the Board and the Executive Team have affirmed their support for diversity as a core priority, and are committed to the measurable objectives outlined above.

 The Company's overall Diversity Program will focus on a suite of proposed actions, aligned with the key principles and objectives.
-The Company will continue to focus on ensuring that diversity considerations are built into ongoing activities such that diversity becomes inherent to the way the Company conducts its business.
+In addition, the Company will continue to focus on ensuring that diversity considerations are built into ongoing activities such that diversity becomes inherent to the way the Company conducts its business.